Domestic Pets of Madame de Pompadour: The Pet Culture of Versailles

 Madame de Pompadour was renowned for her patronage of the arts, yet she also enjoyed surrounding herself with domestic pets, as depicted in this painting

-Madame de Pompadour's pet life revolved around her beloved dogs: Phalènes, Bichons Frises, and Papilons were her favorite dog breeds since they had vibrant dispositions that mirrored her own active and highly stimulated personality.
-Her trusty four-legged companions escorted her everywhere she went, from the elegant salons to the manicured gardens at Versailles.
+Madame de Pompadour's favorite dog breeds were Phalènes, Bichons Frises, and Papilons, as they shared her active and highly stimulated personality.
+Her loyal four-legged friends accompanied her at all times, from the sophisticated salons to the well-maintained gardens at Versailles.

 Madame de Pompadour's pet dogs